Supporting our First Responders

 - Retirement for the RFD will be lowered from 30 years to 25 years to match the RPD.
 Those who are already in the 5 year difference window will be given the option of early retirement or to stay in service to possibly achieve promotion.
 All firefighters in the 5 year window of the 25 to 30 year transition who chose to have early retirement will have their retirement programs paid in full by the city to complete retirement deficiencies.

 It is my goal to make sure that the RPD/RFD are well staffed and payed so response times can be lowered and retention is kept high.
-Due to this being an issue of time, I am requesting that a tax increase be passed to pay for staffing, pay, and maintenance of the fleets.
 The RPD has 100 vacancies, and the RFD has over 50 vacancies.
 In the next couple of years, senior staff will be retiring and we will see even more vacancies, we must take action now.

-*Below is the pay scale that the DoD has been using for decades.
+*Below is the pay scale that the DoD uses.
 This is the type of pay scale that the RFD wants and one I wish to implement.